whoisterencelee/wordsharer.com/wordsharer-v2.md

 Looks like [Prose](Prose.io "Prose") already has most of the features I want to create for the editor + github content management.
 It's using [CodeMirror](CodeMirror.net "CodeMirror") editor which is fast and already well developed.

 Notes on Prose
+- Prose is mainly composed of backbone + codemirror, with backbone handling the UI with Model View Controller design
+- view starts with app/views/start.js which creates user authentication page
 - start with boot.js
   - starts the user model and authenication
-- Prose is mainly composed of backbone + codemirror, with backbone handling the UI
--
+- server is really simple,

 There is www.penflip.com which a fork of prose, and it's already charging for use.
 It's also having difficulties figuring out the comment situation.
 But it seems to have the pull/push mechanism figured out.
 And the sharing part.
 There is some hint of the propagtion part which they call discover.